.png)

 1945 Constitution

-1945 Constitution is a written basic law or state constitution which is the basis and source of other regulations or other laws in force in the territory of the Republic of Indonesia.
-The 1945 Constitution is a text which consists of two parts, namely the preamble and the body.
-The preamble of 1945 Constitution consists of 4 (four) paragraphs and the body consists of 16 (sixteen) chapters, 37 (thirty-seven) articles, 3 (three) articles of transitional rules and 2 (two) paragraphs of additional rules.
+The 1945 Constitution is a written fundamental law or state constitution, serving as the foundation and source for other regulations or laws within the Republic of Indonesia.
+It consists of two parts: the preamble and the body.
+The preamble comprises 4 (four) paragraphs, while the body contains 16 (sixteen) chapters, 37 (thirty-seven) articles, 3 (three) transitional provisions, and 2 (two) additional provisions.

 Assembly Decree